usnistgov/ElectionGlossary/index.md

 ## <a name="failure"></a>failure
 Looking at [voting system](#voting-system) reliability, a failure is an event that results in:
  - loss of one or more functions,
- - degradation of performance resulting in a [device](#device) that is unable to perform its intended function for longer than 10 seconds,
+ - degradation of performance resulting in a [device](#device) that is unable to perform its intended function,
  - automatic reset, restart, or reboot of the [voting device](#voting-device), operating system or application software, requiring an unanticipated intervention by a person in the role of [election worker](#election-worker) or technician before normal operation can continue, or
  - error messages or audit log entries indicating that a failure has occurred.